-It has the ability of charging up the phone itself .In future it could replace the LCD screen of the smartphones
+It has the ability to charge up the phone itself.In future, it could replace the LCD screen of the smartphones

-As this innovation technology was inveted in British which requires touchscreen material like very little power to illuminate, with vivid colours and high visibility in direct sunlight
+As this innovative technology was inveted in British which requires touchscreen material like very little power to illuminate, with vivid colours and high visibility in direct sunlight – Self Charging touchscreen.

-As this innovation technology will help the smartphones user to save more time and energy while charging the phone as this display as the ability to do itself and the Self Charging touchscreen team is already talks with the big companys which is in the market which produces phone on a large scale.This Self Charging touchscreen can replace LCD display of the phone in 2-3 years or less than that.
+As this innovation technology will help the smartphones user to save more time and energy while charging the phone as this display as the ability to do itself and the Self-Charging touchscreen team is already talks with the big companies which is in the market which produces phone on a large scale.This Self-Charging touchscreen can replace LCD display of the phone in 2-3 years or less than that.

-Few years back the researchers bought a paper describing how a rigid or flexible display can be formed from microscopic ‘stacks’ from a material called GST and electode layers.
+Few years back the researchers bought a paper describing how a rigid or flexible display can be formed from microscopic ‘stacks’ from a material called GST and electrode layers.